seancraven/CDS_book/Chapter_SimpleTrans/SimpleTrans.md

 # SimpleTrans
-The simple trans package is the result of walking through this chapter in building a radiative transfer model.
+The simple trans package is the result of walking through Chapter 3 in building a radiative transfer model.
 However, its aim is to provide a straightforward introduction to radiation modelling, and working with outside APIs and databases.

 ## Using the SimpleTrans package

-The SimpleTrans package, which you will have installed if you clone the environment for the book or find it here, link to pypi
+The SimpleTrans package, which you will have installed if you clone the environment for the book or find it [here](https://pypi.org/project/SimpleTrans/)
 It can be installed using pip separately however,
 ```shell
 pip install simpletrans